-- No late entries will be accepted.
+- No late entries will be accepted

-- A Prize may be withheld if the exhibit is deemed not worthy of the prize offered.
+- A prize may be withheld if the exhibit is deemed not worthy of the prize offered.

-- Prizewinners are reminded that Trophies, whilst in their possession, remain the property of the Ropley Horticultural Society.
+- Prize-winners are reminded that trophies, whilst in their possession, remain the property of the Ropley Horticultural Society.

-- Please name exhibits where possible.
+- Please additionally label exhibits with variety/title/description, where possible.

 - Electronic scales and measuring rings as appropriate will be available for the use of exhibitors and judges.

-- Pot sizes where stated are internal diameters.
+- Pot sizes, where stated, are internal diameters.

-- The contents of a jar should be clearly named and dated.
+- The contents of a jar or bottle should be clearly labeled and dated.(day/month/year)